invrs/paradiso/README.md

   constructor: ({ @body }) ->

   view: ->
+    if @server
       @HTML @BODY @body
+    else
+      @body
 ```

 #### Uni-directional data flow

 In this example you can see how we pass parameters down the chain from component to component.

-We've found that its easiest to pass `@` to the new component constructor and then use destructuring assignment to pick which variables we want.
+We've found that its easiest to pass `@` to the component constructor and then use destructuring assignment to pick which variables we want.
 However, its totally up to you how you pass data to your constructors.

 #### View helpers